KerrySteele-Jones/react-bootcamp-project/README.md

 - Accessible keyboard navigation & focus states
 - Deployed on Render

+## Planned Feature: Direct Project Pages (case studies)

+Current behaviour:
+On the homepage, each item in Selected Projects links to the live demo.
+This is intentional for now so nothing 404s.

+Planned behaviour:
+Each project will get its own internal page (a short write-up/case study).
+When those pages exist, the homepage list will link to them first, and only fall back to the live demo if a page isn’t ready.

 ## 🔗 Live & Repo
 - Live: https://your-render-url.onrender.com
 - Repo: https://github.com/KerrySteele-Jones/react-bootcamp-project